srishti06m-cmyk/EGT309_PROJ1/README.md

     - Loan_Count: Combines housing and personal loan indicators to show loan activity.

 6. Cleaning Invalid Numerical Values
     - Ensures fields such as Campaign Calls do not contain negative values.
     - Invalid records are corrected/set to NaN.

 7. Droping redundant fields
     - Client ID
     - Previous Contact Days (replaced by cleaned fields)
     - Occupation (replaced by Job_Type)

+## Explanation for choice of machine Learning Models

+1. Random Forest Classifier
+- Identifies non-linear patterns in marketing practices
+- Manages categorical variables and missing values.
+- Provides feature importance (e.g., duration, past outcome)

+2. Gradient Boosting Classifier
+- High accuracy and increased robustness for imbalanced classes (no > yes).
+- Handles intricate interactions among several features.
+- Perform well on structured datasets, similar to the bank_marketing

+3. Logistic Regression
+- Suitable for binary classifications (yes or no)
+- Encodes and interprets mixed category and numerical data,
+- Highlighting key drivers such as age, job, and duration.

+4. XGBoost Classifier
+- One of the strongest boosting algorithms
+- Handles imbalanced, structured datasets well
+- Captures complex non-linear behaviours that simpler models cannot capture

+5. LightGBM Classifier
+- Efficient and Lightweight
+- Strong performance and is able to handle large datasets accurately
+- Trains quickly, suitable for quick testing

+6. CatBoost Classifier
+- Designed specifically to handle categorial data
+- Able to capture more complex feature interactions
+- Helps reduce overfitting, suitable for the database

+## Evaluations of Machine Learning Models

+1. Numeric Metrics
+ An evaluation node for each model computes the following metrics and stores them in a results dictionary, which is then translated into a DataFrame and plotted:
+- Accuracy
+ .
+Proportion of correct predictions.
+ .
+This provides a general sense of performance, but should be taken with caution due to the dataset's imbalance (more "no" than "yes").
+- Precision (weighted)
+ .
+How many of the samples predicted for a certain class are actually in that class.
+ .
+Higher precision for the "yes" class means that fewer customers are incorrectly identified as possible subscribers.
+- Weighted recall
+ .
+This measures the number of correctly classified samples in a class.
+ .
+Higher recall for the "yes" class shows that the model is identifying more true subscribers.
+- F1 score (weighted)
+ .
+The harmonic mean of precision and recall.
+ .
+This gives a single score that weighs capturing actual subscribers (recall) against avoiding too many false positives (accuracy), while enabling class imbalance.

+2. Visual Diagnostics.
+ In addition to scalar measurements, the reporting nodes generate many plots:
+- Confusion Matrix
+ .
+A heatmap was created by combining the true labels and predictions from the test dataset.
+ .
+It displays true positives, true negatives, false positives, and false negatives, allowing you to identify the most prevalent sorts of errors.
+- ROC Curves and AUC
+ .
+The ROC curve and Area Under the Curve (AUC) are calculated for each model using the anticipated probabilities.
+ .
+ROC-AUC assesses how well the model distinguishes between positive ("yes") and negative ("no") classes at various probability thresholds; a higher AUC indicates greater discrimination.

+## Other considerations for deploying the models

+- Consistent Data Pipeline
+ .
+All models require the same preprocessing steps as training (encoding, column sorting, and managing missing variables).
+ .
+Ensures that each model receives properly structured and consistent input.

+- Probability Threshold Tuning
+ .
+The default criterion of 0.5 may not provide an effective balance of precision and recall.
+ .
+Thresholds can be set across all models or tweaked individually based on business requirements (for example, decreasing false positives versus catching more actual subscribers).

+- Monitoring and Model Drift.
+ .
+Customer behaviour varies with time, and each model may decline differently.
+ .
+Regular monitoring with accuracy, precision, recall, F1-score, and AUC aids in detecting drift.
+ .
+Significant declines should result in retraining or threshold adjustments.

+- Multimodel Deployment Strategy
+ .
+Choose whether to employ a single best model, an ensemble (e.g., voting or probability averaging), or different models for each customer category.
+ .
+Ensures that the deployment meets performance, resource, and operational requirements.

+- Interpretability and Explainability
+ .
+Logistic regression yields visible coefficients.
+ .
+Tree-based models (Random Forest, Gradient Boosting, XGBoost, LightGBM, and CatBoost) can be explained using feature importance or SHAP values.
+ .
+Ensures predictions are understandable.